-Guy Van Arsdale, a veteran coach and former NCAA Player of the Year, enters his second year as the Jack Sandler Memorial Men's Lacrosse Head Coach at Colby College in the 2017-18 academic year.
+Guy Van Arsdale, a veteran coach and former NCAA Player of the Year, enters his third year as the Jack Sandler Memorial Men's Lacrosse Head Coach at Colby College in the 2018-19 academic year.

 At Division 1 Jacksonville University before coming to Colby, Van Arsdale has also been head coach at Colorado College and Rochester Institute of Technology (RIT) at the Division III level, and coached professionally with the Rochester Rattlers of Major League Lacrosse.